antarthureau/max-graf-library/README.md

     bang            force an immediate redraw
     update <name>   switch to watching a different named graf instance

-### graf.observe — transition learner
+### [graf.observe] - transition learner, graf builder

-Listens to a stream of values and writes into a named `graf` instance as raw transition counts — nodes and edges appear as they're observed, rather than being hand-built.
+Listens to a stream of values and writes into a named `graf` instance as raw transition counts- nodes and edges appear as they're observed, rather than being hand-built.
 Useful for building a graph from recorded or live material (pitch tracking, an existing sequence, anything that can be reduced to a stream of symbols).